Italy's Meloni discusses energy with Egypt's Sisi, raises rights issues | Law-Order

 Italy's Meloni discusses energy with Egypt's Sisi, raises rights issues

+Italian Prime Minister Giorgia Meloni discussed energy, the climate crisis and immigration in talks with Egyptian President Abdel Fattah al-Sisi during a visit to Sharm El-Sheikh for the COP 27 summit, Meloni's office said on Monday.
+Meloni, who took office last month, also raised the issue of human rights and the cases of murdered Italian student Giulio Regeni and Patrick Zaki, who had been studying in Italy and is on trial in Egypt for allegedly spreading false information.

-Italian Prime Minister Giorgia Meloni discussed energy, the climate crisis and immigration in talks with Egyptian President Abdel Fattah al-Sisi during a visit to Sharm El-Sheikh for the COP 27 summit, Meloni's office said in a statement on Monday.
+Italian Prime Minister Giorgia Meloni discussed energy, the climate crisis and immigration in talks with Egyptian President Abdel Fattah al-Sisi during a visit to Sharm El-Sheikh for the COP 27 summit, Meloni's office said on Monday.

-Meloni, the new Italian premier, also raised the issue of human rights and the cases of Giulio Regeni and Patrick Zaki, the statement added.
-(Writing by Keith Weir, editing by Alvise Armellini)
+Meloni, who took office last month, also raised the issue of human rights and the cases of murdered Italian student Giulio Regeni and Patrick Zaki, who had been studying in Italy and is on trial in Egypt for allegedly spreading false information.
+Relations between the two countries have been strained since Regeni's killing in Cairo in 2016.
+The arrest of rights researcher Zaki in February 2020 when on a trip home to Egypt from Italy further exacerbated bilateral ties.

+"During the meeting, energy supply, renewable sources, climate change and immigration were discussed," Meloni's office said in a statement.
+"The meeting was also an opportunity for Prime Minister Meloni to bring up the topic of respect for human rights and to underline Italy's strong interest in the cases of Giulio Regeni and Patrick Zaki," it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)